cognitedata/cognite-sdk-python/docs/source/cognite.rst

     >>> descendant = Asset(name="descendant", ref_id="3", parent_ref_id="2")
     >>> c.assets.create([root, child, descendant])

-It is a good idea to wrap the .create() call in a try-except, in case posting certain assets fails.
+Wrap the .create() call in a try-except to get information if the posting of the assets fails:
-You will then get information about the following:

-- Which assets were definitely posted i.e. request yielded a 201
+- Which assets were posted.
+The request yielded a 201.
-- Which assets may have been posted i.e. request yielded 5xx
+- Which assets may have been posted.
+The request yielded 5xx.
-- Which assets were definitely not posted i.e. request yielded 4xx or was a descendant of another asset which may or may not have been posted.
+- Which assets were not posted.
+The request yielded 4xx, or was a descendant of another asset which may or may not have been posted.

 .. code::